Larry Harlow (musician): Music skills

-Larry Harlow excelled at an early age at various instruments.
+Harlow excelled at an early age at various instruments.
 The music and culture of New York's Latino community led him to Cuba where he began an intense study of Afro-Cuban music.
-Harlow, who is known for his innovative blend of Afro-Cuban and jazz styles of piano playing, studied music in the 1950s in Cuba but was unable to complete his degree before the Cuban Revolution forced him to leave the island in 1959.
-Larry and his orchestra, Orquesta Harlow, was the second orchestra signed to the Fania label.
-Harlow also produced over 106 albums for various artists and over 50 albums on his own besides the ones he produced for Fania.
-Larry Harlow continued to perform with Fania.
-Among his most popular albums were Abran Paso and Tributo a Arsenio Rodriguez with Ismael Miranda as the lead singer.
+Harlow, who was known for his innovative blend of Afro-Cuban and jazz styles of piano playing, studied music in the 1950s in Cuba but was unable to complete his degree before the Cuban Revolution forced him to leave the island in 1959.
+Larry's Orquesta Harlow was the second orchestra signed to the Fania label.
+Harlow also produced over 106 albums for various artists and over 50 albums on his own, besides the ones he produced for Fania.

+Harlow continued to perform with Fania.
+Among his most popular albums were Abran Paso! and Tribute to Arsenio Rodriguez with Ismael Miranda as the lead singer.
 Larry's opera Hommy (inspired by the Who's Tommy) was credited as integral to Celia Cruz's comeback (from an early retirement).
-In other firsts, Harlow was the first piano player for the legendary salsa group known as the Fania All-Stars, generally regarded as the seminal and most-important Salsa group to date, and Fania's first record producer.
-He also appeared with the Fania All-Stars in the movies Our Latin Thing (Nuestra Cosa), Live in Africa, and Salsa.
-One of the highlights of the film Our Latin Thing is the Orquesta Harlow 1971 performance of Abran Paso in front of an exuberant and dancing audience in East Harlem with a baby faced Ismael Miranda on vocals.
+In other firsts, Harlow was the first piano player for the legendary salsa group known as the Fania All-Stars, generally regarded as the seminal and most-important salsa group to date, and Fania's first record producer.
+He also appeared with the Fania All-Stars in the movies Our Latin Thing (Nuestra Cosa), Salsa, and Live in Africa.
+One of the highlights of the film Our Latin Thing is the Orchestra Harlow's 1971 performance of "Abran Paso" in front of an exuberant and dancing audience in East Harlem with a baby-faced Ismael Miranda on vocals.

 Contributions

 Among Harlow's further contributions to music was his insistence on creation of a Latin Grammy Award (before the category merged in 2010 with less-specific Jazz ones.
-A year after the Trustees who oversee the Grammy Awards cut 31 categories in May 2011, they drew fierce protests from Latin jazz musician Bobby Sanabria, Chino Rodriguez, Carlos Santana, Paul Simon and Herbie Hancock among others, and the Grammys Trustees Board voted to reinstate the award for Best Latin Jazz Album in June 2012.)
-Larry Harlow's 1977 salsa suite La Raza Latina, an ambitious history of the Latin music musical genre created with singer/songwriter Rubén Blades, was nominated for a Grammy Award.
+A year after the Trustees who oversee the Grammy Awards cut 31 categories in May 2011, they drew fierce protests from Latin jazz musician Bobby Sanabria, Carlos Santana, Paul Simon and Herbie Hancock among others, and the Grammys Trustees Board voted to reinstate the award for Best Latin Jazz Album in June 2012.)
+Larry Harlow's 1977 salsa suite La Raza Latina, an ambitious history of the Latin music genre created with singer/songwriter Rubén Blades, was nominated for a Grammy Award.
 Partially in recognition of his early efforts to establish the Latin Grammy categories (which for some years were awarded in a separate ceremony) as well as for his impressive career contributions to the tropical dance music genre (and Harlow's jazzified pianistic approach to it), in November 2008 Larry Harlow was presented with the Trustees Award by the Latin Recording Academy.